ritikmishra/terminus/README.md

 **1. Purchase fleets from a Trader World:** Purhase any number of ships of any class from a Mesophon Traders Union and deploy this new fleet to a designated world.

+**2. Set trade routes to import 100% of demand:** Set all import trade routes for a world or trade hub to be 100% of demand, importing the maximum possible amount for each supplier world.

 ### Ministry of Diplomacy ###

-**1. Transfer fleet to a non-Imperial world:** Transfer a fleet to the world it orbits, even if the world belongs to another sovereign or is independent (i.e. a mechanism for "gifting" units to other players)
+**1. Transfer fleet to a non-Imperial world or fleet:** Transfer a fleet to the world it orbits, even if the world belongs to another sovereign or is independent (i.e. a mechanism for "gifting" units to other players).
+Optionally, transfer this fleet to another non-Imperial fleet orbiting the same world.

 **2. Send a message to all Sovereigns:** Relays a message from the player to all other players.
 At time of writing, the API limits this action to 120 calls per hour.
 Please use responsibly.